-We know, from years of research, that gaining insight into middle and high school students’ social and emotional skills is essential for motivating them to become self-propelled young adults.
-So we have broken these skills into five simple areas:
+We know, from years of research, that gaining insight into middle and high school students’ social-emotional skills is essential for motivating them to become self-propelled young adults.
+So we have broken these social-emotional skills into five simple areas:

 1. Relationships: The single most powerful thing that educators can do to increase motivation is to build close connections with their students.
 Our ongoing research has taught us that those close connections become truly developmental for young people when five elements occur regularly and authentically in the relationship: expressing care, challenging growth, providing support, sharing power, and expanding possibilities.